ancienthack/ancienthack/README.md

 - 👋 Hi, I’m @ancienthack
 - 👀 I’m interested in starting my coding journey!
-- 🌱 I’m currently learning Python through Codecademy.
+- 🌱 I’m currently learning Python through Codecademy and Exercism.
-- 💞️ I’m looking to collaborate on not sure yet.
+- 💞️ I’m looking to collaborate on blockchain and DeFi in the future.
-- 📫 How to reach me ...
+- 📫 Coming soon!

 <!---
 ancienthack/ancienthack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.